whimc/Path-Generator/setup_update.md

 mkdir /srv/whimc
 cd /srv/whimc
 ```
+These commands should be executed in a terminal or command line interface on the server where you are setting up your Flask application.

 ## Cloning the repo
 We need to clone the repo but since we are the super user right now, there is no SSH key.